StratifyLabs/StratifyBlog/content/device/2020-12-22-RAII-Everywhere-in-Cpp.md

 ### Simple Enough?

-The sample above seems simple enough but it has some behavoirs that will cause problems.
+The sample above seems simple enough but it has some behaviors that will cause problems.
 Such as, what happens when a `MyData` object is copied using the built-in copy operators?
 The answer is: big problems will happen.
 To get around this, we can prohibit the compiler from copying objects and allow it to move them.

 ```c++
 //delete built-in copy